konsumer/arduinoscope/arduinoscope.nw/README.md

 ## Building

-For now, you will need to build it yourself, to get it running.
+For now, you will need to build it yourself, if you are not on Mac, to get it running.

+I get an instant crash on Windows 7 (probably due to something with native serialport) that is hard to troubleshoot, so if people want to test, that'd be awesome.

 ### Windows/Linux

 You will need the [node-webkit](https://github.com/rogerwang/node-webkit) runtime for your platform, and the compiled version of serialport module.
 So, just download this project, and in the `arduinoscope.nw` directory, type `npm install`.

 You will need to be able to compile node modules (so have `npm`, and `node-gyp` in your path.)

+You will need C-compiling toolkit (Visual C++ Studio 2010, or build-essentials.)

 ### Mac